Skip to content

 • Zip ties

-Assemble the power distribution panel (PDP) and power cable using the following procedure:
+Follow these steps to assemble the power distribution panel (PDP) and power cable:

-2. Use electrical tape to cover any exposed connections, and use zip ties to secure the tape
+2. Use electrical tape to cover any exposed connections and secure the tape with zip ties.

-4. Install the 5A breaker into channel 4 with the terminal spacer
+4. Install the 5A breaker into channel 4 along with the terminal spacer.

 See video (4x speed):